algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 </details>

-# Document Purpose & Definition
+# 1. Document Purpose & Definition

-The goal of the Technical Specifications is to take the Functional Requirements that define the features, scope, and goals of the project, dissect each requirement, and turn it into instructions, as clear as possible, to guide the development team as well as the quality assurance team in the successful completion of their mission.
+The goal of the Technical Specifications is to take the Functional Requirements that define the features, scope, and goals of the project, dissect each requirement, and turn it into instructions, as clear as possible, to guide the development team in the successful completion of their mission.

 We therefore encourage thorough reading of the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md) before further reading.

 The goal of the Technical Requirements is to clarify as many dark areas as possible to prevent the engineers from making decisions
 In a sense, while the Functional Requirements represent the "What/Why" aspect of the project, the Technical Requirements are supposed to represent the "How" of the project.

-With that being said, we will try to cover as many functional and non-functional aspects of the project while making technological and architectural decisions, evaluating those decisions, measuring their associated risks and impact (providing mitigation), and comparing those to other potential solutions.

-The document should also benefit other stakeholders and project owners by giving insight into our methodology and may serve as a future reference for maintenance or simple documentation purposes.

-# Glossary
+# 2. Glossary

-# 1. Project Overview
+# 3. Project Overview

 ## Project Brief